-To implement and complete the certification process for your forest project, you must conduct the following five steps:
+To implement and complete the verification process for your forest project, you must conduct the following five steps:

-- 1. Review certification checklist and compile/organize information (see table below) - 2.
+- 1. Review verification checklist and compile/organize information (see table below) - 2.
 Review and finalize GHG data entered into CARROT - 3.
-Hire certifier - 4.
-Answer questions and supply requested information to your certifier as they review your monitoring report and/or conduct direct sampling certification activities - 5.
-Discuss and understand the certification documentation that the certifier prepares for you
+Hire verifier - 4.
+Answer questions and supply requested information to your verifier as they review your monitoring report and/or conduct direct sampling verification activities - 5.
+Discuss and understand the verification documentation that the verifier prepares for you

-Review certification checklist and compile/organize data:
+Review verification checklist and compile/organize data:

-After you have entered your forest project information into CARROT, you can access a certification checklist online.
-This checklist will provide a list of documents you will want to have ready for your certifier, as they will likely request the information from you when they are conducting the certification activities.
-Reviewing this checklist in advance of meeting with your certifier will save you time and money, as you will be prepared to answer your certifier's questions when they arrive.
+After you have entered your forest project information into CARROT, you can access a verification checklist online.
+This checklist will provide a list of documents you will want to have ready for your verifier, as they will likely request the information from you when they are conducting the verification activities.
+Reviewing this checklist in advance of meeting with your verifier will save you time and money, as you will be prepared to answer your verifier's questions when they arrive.
 A sample checklist is shown in Table D.

-Table D. Sample Checklist: Documents to be Reviewed for Certification of a Forest Project Identication of Emissions Sources Documents Emission Source/Carbon Pool Inventory Map of forest entity that includes: Entity boundaries Acreage Latitude/longitude Existing land cover & land use Topography Forest vegetation Site classes Wildlife Habitat Relationship (WHR) classes Summary of applicable land use laws Project summary Understanding Management Systems and Methodologies Responsibilities for Implementing Forest Management Plan Organizational chart and Forest Management Plan or functional equivalent.
-Training Training or Policy Manual, Procedures Manual

-Methodologies All Protocols and/or calculation methodologies used

-(in addition to the Registry's General Reporting
+Table D. Sample Checklist: Documents to be Reviewed for Verification of a Forest Project Identication of Emissions Sources Documents Emission Source/Carbon Pool Inventory Map of forest entity that includes: Entity boundaries Acreage Latitude/longitude Existing land cover & land use Topography Forest vegetation Site classes Summary of applicable land use laws Project summary Understanding Management Systems and Methodologies Responsibilities for Implementing Forest Management Plan Organizational chart and Forest Management Plan or functional equivalent.
+Training Training or Policy Manual, Procedures Manual Methodologies All Protocols and/or calculation methodologies used (in addition to the California Registry's General Reporting Protocol) Explanation of sampling plan (including stratification system if used) Documentation of any customized sampling or calculation methodology Documentation of baseline assumptions and calculations/projections, if appropriate Verifying C Stocks and Emission Estimates Forest entity's direct compling results from complements Direct sampling Annual monitoring reports Forest entity's direct sampling results from sample plots Copies of annual monitoring reports and supporting documentation Model assessment Predictions from models/stand plots Documentation on who ran the model, description of model, and source of model

-Protocol)

-Explanation of stratified sampling plan

-Documentation of any customized sampling or

-calculation methodology

-Documentation of baseline assumptions and

-calculations/projections, if appropriate

-Verifying C Stocks and Emission Estimates

-Direct sampling Forest entity's direct sampling results from sample

-plots

-Annual monitoring reports Copies of annual monitoring reports and supporting

-documentation

-Model assessment Predictions from models/stand plots

-Documentation on who ran the model, description of

-model, and source of model